WOMEN CONTROL FERTILITY

 There is now an emerging body of evidence that increasing access to contraception is having the same impact in low- and middle-income countries, summarized in the 2012 Lancet Series on Family Planning.
 When these individual benefits are aggregated at the national and global levels, the returns to investments in contraception are very high.
 A 2014 analysis by Hans-Peter Kohler and Jere Behrman concluded that estimates of the benefit-cost ratios for contraception are in the order of 120:1, meaning benefits exceed costs by a multiple of 120.

+As a result, global contraceptive access initiatives like Family Planning 2030, studies like the 2012 Lancet Family Planning Series, and databases like World Contraceptive Use have struggled to come to terms with the size of the pool of women and girls who want to use modern contraception.
 Too little is known about the contraceptive status and preferences of single women and girls.
-It is highly likely that these women face an even higher demand for contraception and greater barriers to accessing it, due to the stigma of sex and pregnancy before marriage in many countries.
+It is highly likely that these women face an even higher demand for contraception and greater barriers to accessing it – and even to self-reporting their need – due to the stigma of sex and pregnancy before marriage in many countries.
 This places single women at a higher risk of unplanned pregnancy compared to their married and partnered peers.
-Assuming 17% unmet need for modern contraception among single women may be a significant underestimate.

-Of special concern are the large populations of unprotected women and girls in the countries with extremely low modern contraceptive use (<25%), high fertility rates (more than five children per woman), and high adolescent birth rates (over 100 births per 1,000 15 to 19-year-old girls).
-In addition to Nigeria and the Democratic Republic of Congo, Niger, Somalia, Mali, Chad, Angola, Côte d’Ivoire, and Cameroon fall into this category.
-Increasing modern contraceptive use in all of these countries could yield major national and regional development returns, including increased economic growth, reductions in poverty and inequality, and improvements in maternal and child health and education.
+Of special concern are the large populations of unprotected women and girls in the countries with extremely low modern contraceptive use (<20%) and high fertility rates (more than five children per woman).
+In addition to the Democratic Republic of Congo mentioned above, Niger, Central African Republic, Somalia, Chad, and Mali all record ratios above 2.
+In these countries, increasing modern contraceptive use could yield major national and regional development returns, including increased economic growth, reductions in poverty and inequality, and improvements in maternal and child health and education.

 THE CHILD DEPENDENCY RATIO: A NEW DEVELOPMENT CONCEPT

 In recognition of the economic and social costs of high fertility to individual women, their families and nations, and of the tendency for current measures of modern contraceptive use to underestimate the need, countries should adopt a measure called the Child Dependency Ratio.
-This ratio expresses the number of dependent children (less than 15 years of age) as a proportion of the number of women of working age (15 to 49 years) in the total population.
-It is a measure of the relative burden of childbearing and rearing that falls disproportionately on women of working age.
+This ratio expresses the number of dependent children (less than 15 years of age) relative to the number of women of working age (15 to 49 years).
+It is a measure of the relative burden of childbearing and rearing that falls disproportionately on women of working age in most countries.
 This burden acts as a barrier to women’s and girls’ education and labor force participation in almost all countries.

 For example, countries with Child Dependency Ratios greater than one have on average more than one dependent child per woman of working age, a level which can restrict women’s and girls’ freedom to pursue education and earnings and to contribute to economic growth and development, especially in societies lacking policies and programs to support mothers to learn and earn.
 In contrast, countries with ratios less than one have fewer than one child per woman of working age, a level at which women have greater freedom to pursue improvements in their quality of life and contribute to national development.

-Of great concern are the countries with large populations of exposed women, very low modern contraceptive prevalence, high fertility and high teen pregnancy rates and Child Dependency Ratios above two.
+Of great concern are the countries with large populations of exposed women, very low modern contraceptive prevalence, high fertility rates, and Child Dependency Ratios above two.
 For every woman aged 15 to 49 in Niger, there are 2.36 children under 15 years.
-The ratio in Mali is 2.1, in Somalia 2.05, in Chad 2.04 and in Angola 2.
+The ratio in Mali is 2.1, in Somalia 2.05, in Chad 2.04, and in Angola 2.
 Women in these countries are spending so much time bearing and rearing children in such challenging circumstances that it is undermining the quality of their own lives, their children’s lives and national development.

 Child dependency is correlated with human development.
-The countries with the highest child dependency ratios score the lowest on the Human Development Index, all of them in Sub-Saharan Africa, while the countries with the lowest child dependency ratios score the highest in measures of human development, all in Europe, except for Australia and Hong Kong SAR.
+The countries with the highest Child Dependency Ratios score the lowest on the Human Development Index, all of them in Sub-Saharan Africa, while the countries with the lowest Child Dependency Ratios score the highest in measures of human development – all are in Europe, except for Australia and Hong Kong.

 NEW APPROACHES NEEDED TO ACCELERATE FERTILITY RATE DECLINES

 In recent decades, progress in increasing the use of modern contraception and reducing fertility rates has been disappointing.
-Between 2000 and 2018 modern contraceptive prevalence among married/partnered women actually fell from 55% to 54%, according to the United Nations (UN).
-Rates still vary widely across regions from 70% across East Asia and the Pacific to just 28% across Sub-Saharan Africa.
-Of special concern are the 30 countries where modern contraceptive prevalence is below 20%, 23 of them in Africa.
+Between 2000 and 2019 modern contraceptive prevalence among married/partnered women rose from 54% to just 56%, according to the United Nations (UN).
+Rates still vary widely across regions from 70% across East Asia and the Pacific to just 29% across Sub-Saharan Africa.
+Of special concern are the 33 countries where modern contraceptive prevalence is 20% or below, 24 of them in Africa.

 New approaches are needed to accelerate fertility rate declines and trigger the demographic dividend under the Sustainable Development Goals (SDGs).
 This is especially important in those Sub-Saharan African countries where continued high fertility and low modern contraceptive use threatens not only national economic and social development, but also peace and security.
 The ultimate goal of the new Child Dependency Ratio is to accelerate the rate of progress in reducing the fertility rate to the levels required for the achievement of the SDGs relating to health and gender equality.